PierreIsCoding/sdiy/Knock_Knock/README.md

 * Reset Knock Knock and your other gear, so all the clocks are in their starting position.
 * Start your external clock again.

-## Change the active channel
+## Change The Active Channel
-To change the active channel and in order to edit that one please press first the rotary encoder (8).
+To change and edit the active channel please press the rotary encoder (8).
 Yes, the encoder can be used as a button as well !
-While pressing the encoder press one of the small buttons (1-5).
+While pressing the encoder (and without rotating it) press one of the small buttons (1-5) to change the active channel.

+That's all.
+Have fun!